ARCTraining/pyspark/02_spark_practical.md

-#Using Pyspark to analyse data using Apache Spark
+#Practical 2: Using Pyspark to analyse data using Apache Spark

 In these exercises, we'll be using some example data from the **Five Thirty Eight** project.
 538 publish articles based on the analysis of polling and other data and make many of the datasets they use available for further analysis.